emmt/NumOptBase.jl/README.md

 have been converted to the correct floating-point type (this conversion is automatically done by the constructors `αx`, `αxpy`, `αxmy`, and `αxpβy`).
-The code of the high-level methods shall be simple enough for these methods to be inlined.
+The code of the high-level methods shall be simple enough for these methods to be in-lined.
 This may lead to some optimizations (when the multipliers have specific values like 0 or ±1).

 Remarks: